 Our Thoughts and Yours, Too!

 Germany is a large Western European country with plenty to see and do.
 Even for the most daring of thrill seekers, these seven experience should be a great starting point.
 Are you ready for an adventure trip through Germany?
-Which of these recommendations stood out for you?
+Which of these recommendations stood out for you as a can’t-miss?
 Let us know what you think in the comments section below:)